aweirdgift/aweirdgift/README.md

 - 🔭 I’m currently working on Management Information System Department (CCC-MISD) as an intern web programmer.
 - 🌱 I’m currently learning Javascript, PHP, SQL
 - 🤔 I’m looking for help with UX/UI designing
-- 💬 Ask me about The Promised Neverland and One Piece
+- 💬 Ask me about The Promised Neverland and One Piece!

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mariah-gift-miranda/)
 - 🎶 I play Kalimba, you can check my tutorials [YouTube](https://www.youtube.com/channel/UCjW0-VUvFLQQs5YPoyVXTLg/featured)
 - 😄 Pronouns: She/Her